ranob/testgft/README.md

     * **`application`**: A module that orchestrates use cases and handles framework responsibilities like transactions.
     * **`infrastructure`**: A module containing the Spring Boot application, web (REST) and persistence (JPA) adapters.

+* **Centralized Dependency Management**: The parent `pom.xml` uses the `<dependencyManagement>` section to define and centralize the versions of all libraries.
+This ensures that all child modules use consistent and compatible dependency versions, preventing conflicts and improving maintainability.
+Child modules can then declare a dependency without specifying a version, inheriting the one defined in the parent.

 * **Manual DTO/Entity Mapping**: Manual mapping was used for converting objects between layers (e.g., Entity to Domain, Domain to DTO) due to the simplicity of this example.
 For real-world, more complex projects, using a dedicated mapping library like MapStruct would be the recommended approach to ensure type safety and reduce boilerplate code.

 * **Comprehensive Testing Strategy**: A robust testing pyramid has been implemented: